-When it comes to every day cloths I have gotten pretty good at picturing myself in certain things and listening to the FEELINGS that come up inside.
+When it comes to everyday clothes I have gotten pretty good at picturing myself in certain things and listening to the FEELINGS that come up inside.

 That is what you should practice doing too.

 You need to wear clothes that make you feel empowered and motivated.
-Whether that is a pair of nice jeans and a graphic-tee or a power heals and a pencil scirt.
+Whether that is a pair of nice jeans and a graphic-tee or a power heals and a pencil skirt.

 Fashion did not come easy for me for years.
 I hated almost everything I wore because it wasn’t what I felt good in.
 Bright bold colors and patterns just aren’t for me.

 But once I took the time to just look through styles and slowly switch over to the style that I liked the most.
-I can finally say I felt confidant in my cloths.
+I can finally say I felt confidant in my clothes.